04 • 16 • 2025

 Continuing this work, the Washington State Department of Natural Resources established the Statewide Kelp and Eelgrass Health and Conservation Plan in 2023 to conserve and recover at least 10,000 acres of kelp forests and eelgrass meadows by 2040, driving collaborative efforts to preserve and restore our bull kelp forests on Washington's coast and in Puget Sound.

 Conserving and recovering this vital species relies on the shared awareness that our bull kelp forests are critical to Washington’s identity, culture, and ecology.
-Our goal is to work with partners to ensure that the state legislature designates bull kelp (Nereocystis luetkeana) as the official state marine forest.
+Huge shout-out to our partners and legislative champions who worked to designate bull kelp (Nereocystis luetkeana) as the official state marine forest.